Matt Maher: Career

 On March 17, 2015, Maher released his eighth studio album, Saints and Sinners, through Essential Records.
 "Because He Lives (Amen)" was the first single release off of the album, and additional tracks on the album include songwriting collaborations with Needtobreathe members Bo and Bear Rinehart, Jon Foreman of Switchfoot.
 In September 2017, Maher's ninth studio album, Echoes, released and earned Maher his ninth career Grammy Award nomination.

 He is a two-time BMI Songwriter of the Year and in 2015 was named NSAI Songwriter of the Year.
 Along with his nine Grammy Award nominations, he has also been nominated for more than 20 GMA/Gospel Music Association Dove Awards in his career, including "Song of the Year", "Worship Song of the Year", "Pop Contemporary Christian Performance of the Year", and "Pop Contemporary Song of the Year".

 On October 12, 2018, his song "Lord, I Need You" was certified Platinum by RIAA, his first certification.

 His single "Alive and Breathing" reached top-5 in the Christian singles chart, in June 2020 the song started to chart on mainstream lists as well, hitting No. 3 on Rolling Stones trending 25 list as well as No. 25 on Billboard singles of the week.

 Maher is featured in three Christmas special theatrical releases for Dallas Jenkins's The Chosen franchise.
 In 2020's Christmas with The Chosen: The Shepherd, Maher performed "Hope For Everyone".
 In 2021's Christmas with The Chosen: The Messengers, Maher sang his Celtic-themed version of "Hark!
 The Herald Angels Sing".
 The video of Maher's "Hark..." was reprised for the 2023 special "Christmas with The Chosen: Holy Night", released on December 12, 2023.

 Personal life

 Maher is a practicing Catholic.
-Married to Kristin Fisher, Maher lives in Nashville, Tennessee with his wife and their three children: a daughter and two sons.
+He and his wife, Kristin Fisher, live in Nashville, Tennessee with their three children: a daughter and two sons.